College football's 50 best players in 2018

 Key stat: Four interceptions, 13 pass breakups

-Throwing in Murphy's direction was a rarity this season, but he still finished the season with four interceptions, including one he returned 66 yards for the only touchdown in the Pac-12 title game.
+Throwing in Murphy's direction was a rarity this season, but he still finished with four interceptions, including one he returned 66 yards for the only touchdown in the Pac-12 title game.
 He ranks sixth nationally with 13 pass breakups and helped anchor a defense that allowed just nine passing touchdowns all season (only three teams allowed fewer).

 50. DEXTER WILLIAMS